Joe-Alfaro/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ```
-b) O(n^4) the first loop is O(n) and every nested loop adds and exponent to that so since there are three nested loop the exponent is four.
+b) O(n^3) the first loop is O(n) and every nested loop adds and exponent to that so since there are three nested loop and the last one is a constant so the exponent is three.
 ```

 ```